patricksevat/patricksevat/README.md

 Hi 👋
 I'm Patrick, a JavaScript/TypeScript engineer.
-I work at @Didomi as a senior software engineer.
+I work at @PostmanLabs as a Tech Lead.

 ## Currently learning

-- Advanced data structures and algorithms

 ## Some of my recommended content